 There still no confirmation on dates nor activities but live Celtic music concerts and other activities are usual on this event.

-For the first time the Irish celebration of St. Patrick’s Day is introduced in Torremolinos.
-In the Plaza de la Nogalera from 12pm to 6pm there will be typical Irish dances, food and of course the typical Irish beer.
+The celebration of San Patrick’s Day in Torremolinos will take place in the Plaza de la Nogalera from 12pm to 6pm there will be typical Irish dances, food and of course the typical Irish beer.

 The event has a contest that will reward the best dresses in men’s and women’s category.